 [Dr. Matthew Walker]: Resplendent.
 If we all slept the correct amount (7-9 hours a night) we would increase our lifespans.
 A recent study showed that people who sleep 5 hours a night have a 65% increased mortality risk- in other words, they’re 65% more likely to die at any moment in time- which is striking.

 Better still, if we slept more, we would not just increase our lifespans- we would increase our health spans.
 We are living longer, but are doing so in poorer health.
 Sleep would be a solution to this mismatch.
 Sleep is nature’s best effort yet at immortality.
 It is unwise to neglect it.
 If you’re having trouble sleeping, you could buy a memory foam mattress.
+Doing your research on a mattress is vital, and don’t just buy the cheapest you can find.
+Mattresses can be expensive however getting good quality sleep is priceless.
+If you know what type of mattress you want, shop around and try and find some discounts.
+For example, you might be able to find some Zinus coupons which will make the mattress a little cheaper for you!

 If we all slept enough? …our healthcare burden would plummet, we would have better mental health and fewer suicides… our business would be more productive, global economies would be healthier, our roads would be safer and our children would be smarter (they would develop their brains more completely in childhood).
 We would lower our lifetime risks of common mortality issues, we would have happier relationships and healthier marriages physically and psychologically.